 SPN-311(T).
-Otherness and Citizenship in Contemporary Spanish Theater and Cinema (Not offered 2010-11).
+Otherness and Citizenship in Contemporary Spanish Theater and Cinema (Not offered 2011-12).
 An introduction to the study of the dramatic and film genres through the analysis and discussion of contemporary works by Spanish playwrights (Alonso deSantos, Moral, Onetti, Pedrero) and filmmakers (Almodóvar, Bollaín, De la Iglesia, León de Aranoa, Pons, Uribe).
 Theoretical readings and diverse critical approaches to theater and cinema frame the course around the portrayal of the Other (women, North African and Latin American immigrants, LGBT communities, Roma people, and the poor).
 The analysis of primary texts will center on how the authors/directors weave representations of difference into narratives of nationhood, engaging in cultural and political debates about citizenship.
 The course also aims to familiarize students with Spanish visual culture and performance from "la Movida" (immediate post-Franco period) to the new millennium.
 Prerequisite: Spanish 203 or permission of the instructor.
-GenEd: LCC
+GenEd: LCC others.
+The course offers an introduction to the study of drama and the analysis of theatrical signs, and it attempts to complement the students' term abroad experience in Mexico by focusing on and contextualizing linguistic and cultural aspects in the texts.
+Students read texts by Emilio Carballido, Víctor Hugo Rascón Banda, Sabina Berman, Hugo Salcedo, among others.
+SPN-203 or permission of the instructor.
+GenEd: HuL, LCC